gridsome/gridsome.org/docs/querying-data.md

 ## Querying collections

-Every content type has a collection and a single entry in the GraphQL schema.
 You will notice that some of the root fields in your schema are prefixed with `all`.
-They are the collections for each of your content types and you can use them in your pages to create lists of single entries.
+Use them to get lists of nodes in a collection.

 | Argument | Default | Description |
 |----------|---------|-------------|